haimkastner/castnet-blog/contents/en/blog/perfect-api-server-part-a.md

 <br>
 <br>

- API schemas, interfaces and calls implementation perspective, it probably will be to write API once, then get for free, API calls validation on API server, full OpenAPI spec that allows publishing API, generate client facade and import schemas without code duplication and much more.
+ A perfect API Server could be a lot of things, but from the API and the interfaces implementation perspective, it probably will be to write API once, then get for free, API calls validation on API server, full OpenAPI spec that allows publishing API, generate client facade and import schemas without code duplication and much more.

 This article will teach how to do it easily on the Node.JS platform.